iAyon/100DaysOfMLCode/InternshipOpportunities.md

 - Data Analytics Internship at Aam Aadmi Party.
 Check it out at https://www.linkedin.com/jobs/view/1308229088/.

+- Machine Learning,NLP & Deep Learning Internship at Proiba.
+Check it out at https://www.linkedin.com/jobs/view/1386365991/.

+- Machine Learning Intern (Technical) at Synopsys Inc. Check it out at https://www.linkedin.com/jobs/view/1385230849/.

 ### Mutliple opportunities are removed from this list on a regular basis as the requirement of the companies are met !!
 So keep applying, you don't know where your luck will take you.
-250+ opportunities were posted from 1-01-2019 to 26-06-2019, which are no longer accepting applications, were removed on 27-06-2019.
+300+ opportunities were posted from 1-01-2019 to 22-07-2019, which are no longer accepting applications, were removed on 15-07-2019.
 Keep a watch on this file as new opportunities are posted here regularly from different Data Analytics Internship in Ahmedabad at Quixotesources.

 # All the best!